plancomps/CBS-beta/docs/Downloads.md

 Color schemes
 -------------

-{:.note}
-> When browsing these web pages on GitHub, the color scheme can be toggled
-> between a light and a dark scheme, independently of the system/browser preference.

-To make the color scheme for local browsing dependent on the system/browser preference, set `toggle_auto_mode: true` in `_config.yml` and restart `jekyll serve`.

 The colors used for CBS highlighting in the `light` and `dark` schemes can be adjusted by editing the SCSS files in `_sass/custom`.